cllei12/cllei12/README.md

 👋 **This is *Lei*** (rhymes with "lay")

-- Current graduate student of USC Viterbi.
+- ✌️ M.S. in DS at USC Viterbi, Fight on!
-- Contact me: leicao.usc@gmail.com / caolei@usc.edu </br>
+- 📧 leicao.usc@gmail.com / caolei@usc.edu </br>
-- Love bball 🏀
+- 🌱 Applying for Ph.D. for Fall 2024
-- Fight on! ✌️
+- 🏀 Love bball!

 <!---
 - 💞️ I’m working on finding a SDE job, the latest goal is a 2022 summer internship